Course evaluation and analysis of doctoral courses

-A participant list is to be sent to the Evaluation Unit no later than the day after course start, as follows:
+Note!
+A participant list is to be sent to the evaluation team no later than the day after course start, as follows:

 The participants can reply to it during about two weeks and two reminders will be sent out during this period.
-When the survey is closed and completed the Evaluation Unit will create two reports that will be sent as report links to you as a course director.
+When the survey is closed and completed the evaluation team will create two reports that will be sent as report links to you as a course director.

 The full version report includes all questions, even the open and the course specific ones.
 This is to be used as a basis for your course analysis (reflection) and as part of your report to the relevant doctoral programme or research school, or to the Course and Programme Committee.

-If you wish to make a more in-depth analysis of the result from the course evaluation, you can request that the Evaluation Unit also sends the result as an Excel file.
+If you wish to make a more in-depth analysis of the result from the course evaluation, you can request that the evaluation team also sends the result as an Excel file.